rafinskipg/git-changelog/README.md

 * **repo_url** : The url of the project.
 For issues and commits links.
 Defaults to `git config --get remote.origin.url`
 * **version**: The version of the project.
 Defaults to ` `, *DEPRECATED* will default to the tag name
 * **file**: The name of the file that will be generated.
 Defaults to `CHANGELOG.md`,
+* **template**: The template for generating the changelog.
+It defaults to the one inside this project (/templates/template.md)
 * **app_name** : The name of the project.
 Defaults to `My App - Changelog`
 * **intro** : The introduction text on the header of the changelog.
 Defaults to `null`
 * **logo** : A logo URL to be included in the header of the changelog.
 Defaults to `null`
-* **changelogrc ** : Relative path indicating the location of the .changelogrc file, defaults to current dir.
+* **changelogrc** : Relative path indicating the location of the .changelogrc file, defaults to current dir.
 * **tag**: You can select from which tag to generate the log, it defaults to the last one.
 Set it to false for log since the beginning of the project
 * **debug**: Debug mode, false by default
 * **sections**: Group the commit by sections.
 The sections included by default are the ones that are on the previous example of .changelogrc file.